siran/writing/posts/Why Water Does Not Blow Up.md

 The Navier–Stokes equations are a Newtonian approximation that permits arbitrarily fast transport of momentum and energy.
 In contrast, all observed fluids transport energy continuously and causally.
-We show that once flow is reconceptualized as bounded energy transport—expressed solely through continuity and a causal flux bound—finite-time blow-up is kinematically impossible.
-The conclusion is not a conventional proof within the Navier–Stokes axioms, but a physical resolution: water does not blow up because it flows, and flow is causally bounded.
+We show that once flow is reconceptualized as bounded energy transport —expressed solely through continuity and a causal flux bound— finite-time blow-up is kinematically impossible.
+The conclusion is a physical resolution of the flow problem: water does not blow up because it flows, and flow is causally bounded.

-## 1. The Clay problem and its hidden assumption
+## The Clay problem and its hidden assumption

 The incompressible Navier–Stokes equations on $\mathbb{R}^3$ are